zalora/sproxy/README.markdown

  - visit *APIs & auth* -> *Credentials*
  - select *CREATE NEW CLIENT ID*
  - use `https://dev.zalora.com` as *Authorized JavaScript origins*
- - leave *Authorized redirect URI* to `https://dev.zalora.com/oauth2callback`
+ - use `https://dev.zalora.com/sproxy/oauth2callback` as *Authorized redirect URI*

 Put the `Client ID` in `config/sproxy.yml` and the `Client secret` in a file called `config/client_secret`.